Rats are one of the pests that I detest the most! They are persistent and clever (they can learn to avoid traps).

 I’ve put this right at the top of the list.
 After all, it is often overlooked as a rat entry point because it is difficult to see, investigate, and fix any issues.

 These are easy to see, especially at the bottom of your home.
-You may have holes in your brickwork that have been left there when cables and pipes have been removed.
+For example, you may have holes in your brickwork left when cables and pipes have been removed.

 It would be best if you sealed these holes in your brickwork straight away.